 MARTIN LUTHER, HIS IMPACT ON US

 Jesus said to his disciple, I tell you, open your eyes and look at the fields!
-They are ripe for harvest” (Jn.4: 35).
+They are ripe for harvest” (John 4:35).
 Luther, along with Zwingli and Calvin were the beneficiaries of those that preceded them in seeding and planting for the harvest.
 There would have been no crop without the martyrs.
 The Roman Christian Church curtailed and restricted forcefully all individuals and groups that attempted to reform their religious system.
-The Pope and the priests had become the Church or body of Christ.
+The Pope and the priests had become the Church and body of Christ.
 The priests only were the administrators of salvation at a price.
-Saints, relics and indulgences had become the way to heaven and works had replaced grace.
+Saints, relics, and indulgences had become the way to heaven and works had replaced grace.
 That was the religious system Luther lived and served under.

 Luther was a Monk, pledged to lead a clean and holy life.
 When a drunk thanked him for selling him absolution, he was compelled to nail 95 theses on the door of his Church at Wittenberg.
 That triggered the reformation.
 Unlike John Huss, who was burned at the stake hundred years earlier, Luther had the support of the German princes.
 All the reformers were demanding a return to the authority of the Scriptures (Bible), justification by faith based on grace and the priesthood of all believers.
 These were the principles Luther was willing to die for and stubborn enough to risk everything.
 His determination and literary ability inspired many others and the reformation became unstoppable.
 What Luther could not control was that different reformers moved into different directions that resulted, even in coercion and violence.
 Martin Luther spoke for all when he declared, “Here I stand.
 I can do no other!”